School Programs Correlated with Georgia Performance Standards (GPS)

 Suggestions For A Successful Visit

 Make reservations well in advance and confirm the day before.
 Winter is the easiest time to schedule field trips since spring and fall are exceptionally busy.
 Rates and programs are subject to change, so ask questions and be specific about your group's needs when making reservations.
 Ask if all facilities you intend to use are available at that time.
 If you are planning a recreational outing note that some activities such as mini-golf and canoe rental are seasonal, and some amenities may be closed for renovations.

 To ensure a quality visit for all guests, please clean up after your group.
 This is especially important in picnicking and group camping areas.

 To make reservations for group programs and group camps, call the sites directly.
+Our sites can tailor their programs to meet your standards.
 State parks and historic sites are operated by the Georgia Department of Natural Resources.
 Additional educational programs are offered by the DNR's Wildlife Resources Division, 770-918-6400; Nongame Program, 912-994-1438; Coastal Resources Division, 912-264-7218; and Environmental Protection Division, 404-657-1638.
 We look forward to seeing you.
 Call us today!

 © 2016 - Georgia Department of Natural Resources